xpublish-community/xpublish/docs/source/user-guide/plugins.md

 class HelloWorldPlugin(Plugin):
-    name = "hello_world"
+    name: str = "hello_world"
 ```

-At the minimum, a plugin needs to specify a `name` attribute.
+At the minimum, a plugin needs to specify a `name` attribute with a type annotation.
+For example, `name: str = my_plugin_name`.

 ### Marking implementation methods